Foamimi/Redoran-Extended---Survival/README.md

    - Install it under the name **[NoDelete] [04.002] Campfire - Unofficial Update**

 3.)
 Download [SkyUI Item Card Fixes for Campfire](https://www.nexusmods.com/skyrimspecialedition/mods/29116?tab=files&file_id=108005&nmm=1).
-In the FOMOD...
+In the FOMOD, select Sovngarde ItemCard Fixes within the Without Frostfall section, then select None in the bottom section, then press Install.

    - Install it under the name **[NoDelete] [04.003] SkyUI Item Card Fixes for Campfire**